 Socializing and communicating in a cozy atmosphere is what Café Mirabilis makes possible with its well organized functional spaces.
-Behind the bar, a curved shelf structure hides the servant space, keeping the public area unencumbered and easy to walk through.
+Behind the bar, a curved shelf structure hides the work area, keeping the public area unencumbered and easy to walk through.
 Above, a collection of pendants draws the eye up towards the wooden grid reminiscent of the “krevatina” of the Cretan rural houses, a structure traditionally built for growing grape vines.

-The choice of colors brings together modern and local elements.
+The choice of colors combines modern and local elements.
 The green upholstery reminiscent of the crowns of olive trees stands out against the white brick walls that evoke sandy beaches.
 Minimal splashes of playful, vibrant color in the bar area invigorates the place with a modern element without overwhelming it.

 Learn about emerging trends of 2015 in commercial interior design HERE.